My XIV OC Archive

 Still, the man remains lonely.
 He has countless undead servants to bend to his whim and to occupy his time, but none that he may call equal.
 None that he may call friend.

 V'laari values two things.
 Strength and loyalty.
 You must prove one or the other for him to consider you worthy of his tribe or his time, and if you manage to prove both?
 You will always be welcome among his people, perhaps even given a place of honor.
 Should you fail to prove either?
-He will remove you from his territory himself, even in the best case scenario.
+He will remove you from his territory himself, in the best case scenario.
 V'laari did not become Nunh on accident, nor has me maintained his tribe by slacking on it's preservation.
-Don't underestimate the man.
+Underestimate the man at your own peril, for his entire tribe will rise to defend him should he somehow be found lacking - which he utterly refuses to allow.

 Sylas has lived most of his life bouncing from place to place as a refugee, ultimately ending up outside the gates of Ul'dah like many others.
 Along the way he developed a sort of protective instinct.
 The desire to defend the weak and downtrodden.Despite life being as tough for him as it was, and the many people that neglected to help along the way, he's never grown cynical and still sees good in others.
 However, the poor boy still had to make a living somehow and took to work as a gladiator for some time.
 He barely scraped by as one, but at the very least learned to hold a sword and shield well enough to defend himself.Sylas is just as excitable as he looks.
 As a brand new adventurer he has a lot to learn, but seems to be picking up his skills fairly quickly.
 He's protective of his friends and loyal in the extreme, often to his own detriment, using his own body as a shield when no other options remain.
 His infinite capacity to see the best in others often blinds him to red flags as well, leaving him unaware or unwilling to confront the malicious actions of cleverer people.
 The lad may have a bright future as an adventurer ahead of him.
 Provided he actually lives long enough to see it.